aMarCruz/easyrouter/README.md

 }

 // Data for the routes.
-// 'path' property defines the rule and is the only required property.
+// The 'path' property defines the rule and is the only required property.
 // 'title' is a custom property and will be part of the route context.
-// 'enter' methods here takes precedence over the callback passed to
+// 'enter' methods here takes precedence over the callback passed to the
-// the router `add` function.
+// router `add` function.
-const routes = [
+const data = [
   {
     path: '#/resources',
     title: 'Resources'